wp-plugins/media-library-custom-fields/readme.txt

 Please note that this plugin isn't suitable for non-developers.
 To use custom fields you need to build your own custom plugin.

+Media Library Custom Fields is used by our free plugin [Grid Gallery with Custom Links](http://abcfolio.com/help/grid-gallery-with-custom-links/)

 Full documentation at [http://abcfolio.com/help/wordpress-media-library-custom-fields/](http://abcfolio.com/help/wordpress-media-library-custom-fields/).

 This plugin adds the following fields to each of the images in WordPress Media Library: